SoftUni-Internal/interactive-content/EN/Course.md

-# How to Become a Programmer with Svetlin Nakov
+# Tips and Tricks for Working Remotely

 ## Description
-In this webinar we are going to talk about:
+- What actions can we take to increase our productivity?
-- What are the main skills of the Software Engineer?
+- How to maintain concentration during work?
-- Which programming language to choose as your first language?
+- What tools can be useful for us to manage our time and tasks?
-- What are companies looking for?
+- What are the biggest challenges of telecommuting?
-- What is the most recommended curriculum for developers?
+- Will remote work become more common in the future?
-- What is the path to Software Engineering through SoftUni?
+- What good practices can we apply in our work process now?

 ## Language
 English